com-lihaoyi/scalasql/readme.md

-# uSql
+# ScalaSql

-uSql is a small SQL library that allows type-safe low-boilerplate querying of SQL databases, using "standard" Scala collections operations running against typed `Table` descriptions.
+ScalaSql is a small SQL library that allows type-safe low-boilerplate querying of SQL databases, using "standard" Scala collections operations running against typed `Table` descriptions.